WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module1_Data download_QC_and_decontamination/Module1_Practical.md

-# Practical exercise - Quality control and decontamination of metagenomic reads
+# Practical exercise - Quality control and decontamination of metagenomic reads.
 ---

-# Exercise overview
+# Exercise overview.

 In this practical exercise, participants will perform quality control and decontamination of shotgun metagenomic sequencing reads.
 Using publicly available datasets, participants will download sequencing data, evaluate sequencing quality, trim technical artefacts, remove human reads, and generate a set of cleaned microbial reads suitable for downstream metagenomic analysis.

 This exercise demonstrates the importance of preprocessing in ensuring accurate taxonomic and functional profiling.

 ---
-# Dataset
+# Dataset.
 Participants will use publicly available human gut microbiome datasets downloaded from the European Nucleotide Archive (ENA).

 Run accession numbers: